jasonCK15/PCB-Control-Board-v1.1/README.md

 ## Design

-For the circuit design of the board, it consists of three parts:
+For the circuit design of the board, it consists of two parts:
  1. Power Conversion
  2. op-amp signal